eliot-portevin/Typee-Typo/README.md

 ## Installation
 ### Mac OS
 On this Operating System, Python is already installed by default.
-If not, or if you wish to have the latest version running, visit their website ***https://www.python.org/downloads/***.
+If not, or if you wish to have the latest version running, visit their website https://www.python.org/downloads/.

 Next, you will need to install the Git command in order to clone this repository.
 To do so, run
 ```
 $ git version
 ```
+If you don’t have it installed already, it will prompt you to install it.

+If you want a more up to date version, you can also install it via a binary installer.
+A macOS Git installer is maintained and available for download at the Git website, at https://git-scm.com/download/mac.

 ## Running